I worked as a creative copywriter for 18 years, using my words to create unique voices for established brands and independent organisations.

 Now I work with individuals who love writing to help them find their own authentic voice, through my unique approach of creative and intuitive exercises, workshops, courses and coaching.

 Does it work?
 Honestly, I’m humbled and amazed to see how effective it can be.
 But don’t take my word for it – see what my clients have to say.

 Writing was a labour of love for me.
 But it wasn’t until I completed some Dark Angels Creative Writing for Business workshops that I understood its full power – and how the act of creation itself can transform.

 During one particular writing exercise, I felt compelled to write about something deeply personal.
 I was hesitant at first, but once I followed that intuitive suggestion I found myself in the state of creative flow – time lost, feeling inspiration work through me.

 And so I revisited a trauma that I’d experienced years ago.
 I let my words explore it, play with it, and turn it into something else.
 Something that held beauty and wisdom alongside the pain.

 At first, I didn’t want to share these words.
 Even though I was in a trusted group of supportive people, I was scared to say my truth out loud.

 But the sharing was a revelation for me.
 My words were witnessed, held with silent compassion and understanding.
-My words connected, deeply.
+And they connected, deeply.

-The written word has been my voice when I couldn’t speak for myself.
+The written word was my voice when I couldn’t physically speak for myself.
 It’s been my source of income, self-therapy and delight.

 That’s the pleasure and transformation that I want to facilitate for you.